How to manage high cardinality in metrics

 High cardinality refers to having a large number of unique values in your dataset, such as unique user IDs, URLs, or session IDs.
 This increases the number of unique time series in your metrics.

-Why high cardinality increases cost?
+Why does high cardinality increase cost?

 Metrics are stored as data points.
 The amount of data points required to store metrics can be calculated as: